proflamyt/300days-of-hacking/Topic39/Break_XOR/README.md

             match c {
                 Some(distance) => {

-                    // Convert the Vec<u8> to a hexadecimal string norm.push(distance/keysize as u32);
+                    norm.push(distance/keysize as u32);
-                    // find smallest

                 }
                 None => println!("Error: Vectors must have equal lengths to compute XOR."), }